-Your Directors record their deep appreciation for the unstinted support and co-operation provided by the stakeholders of the Company including its Shareholders, Bankers, Customers, Suppliers, Business Associates etc. and last but not the least by the employees of the Company for their relentless, dedicated and sincere services to the Company in its overall affairs.
+Directors record their deep appreciation for the unflinching support and co-operation provided by the stakeholders of the Company including its Shareholders, Bankers, Customers, Suppliers, Business Associates etc. and last but not the least by the employees of the Company for their constant, dedicated and profound services to the Company in its overall affairs.